Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \textbf{Recommendations to improve privacy practices.} Many participants suggested that companies should increase transparency in data practices, ensuring users were clearly informed about data collection, sharing, and deletion.
-For example, P1-EN, P4-PM, \& P17-EN advocated for an ``overdesign'' strategy: \textit{``When designing privacy features involves adapting to changing laws and user needs by going beyond standard compliance, adding stricter rules, better privacy features and disclosures, and improved data handling practices.''} While P2-PM and P14-EN mentioned the need for a ``top-down'' approach for privacy requirements—such as establishing a clear development roadmap—P14-EN stated: \textit{``It is essential to involve privacy regulation experts during the initial design and development phases, rather than only during or after testing.''} Additionally, some participants highlighted future development challenges related to integrating advanced AI systems into smart home devices.
-For example, P14-EN, P17-EN, \& P24-EN noted that embedding generative AI (e.g., Deepseek) in smart home devices could introduce new privacy concerns, as also reported in the academic literature~\cite{zhan2023privacy}.
+For example, P1-EN, P4-PM, and P17-EN advocated for an ``over-design'' strategy: \textit{``Designing privacy features involves adapting to evolving laws and user needs by going beyond standard compliance---implementing stricter rules, enhanced privacy controls and disclosures, and improved data handling practices.''} While P2-PM and P14-EN mentioned the need for a “top-down” approach to defining privacy requirements---such as establishing a clear development road-map---P14-EN stated: \textit{``It is essential to involve privacy regulation experts during the initial design and development phases, rather than only during or after testing.''} Additionally, some participants highlighted future development challenges related to integrating AI into smart home devices.
+For example, P14-EN, P17-EN, and P24-EN noted that embedding generative AI (e.g., Deepseek) in smart home devices could introduce new privacy concerns, as also reported in the academic literature~\cite{zhan2023privacy}.